Yolande Trueman: 2023–present

 Yolande helps to serve food to the homeless on Christmas Day, where she meets Nigel Bates (Paul Bradley).
 Yolande and Nigel become friends, and he reveals to her that he has early-onset dementia.
 Yolande, alongside Nigel's friend Phil Mitchell (Steve McFadden) and Linda Carter (Kellie Bright) support Nigel through his issues.
 Patrick becomes romantically withdrawn from Yolande, upsetting her.
 She fears that Patrick cannot look at her the same due to Pastor Clayton's abuse, but Patrick reassures her that he loves her, and they get engaged.
 When it is close to the wedding, Patrick is attacked by Oscar Branning (Pierre Moullier), which shatters his confidence.
 He decides to postpone the wedding, which upsets Yolande, but they end up getting married on the day.
+Yolande provides emotional support to Patrick after his son Anthony Trueman (Nicholas Bailey) is murdered on Christmas Day 2025 and later convinces him to get to know his granddaughter, Anthony's long-lost daughter Jasmine Fisher (Indeyarna Donaldson-Holness), who unbeknownst to them had killed Anthony in defence of her mother Zoe Slater (Michelle Ryan).
+Patrick and Yolande are devastated to find this out when Zoe's mother Kat (Jessie Wallace) turns Jasmine into the police.
+To help cheer up Patrick, Denzel introduces him to an AI simulation of Anthony, to which Patrick becomes addicted, though he eventually overcomes this.
+Yolande later supports her friend Julie Bates (Karen Henthorn), Nigel's wife, when Nigel dies from pneumonia, a complication from his dementia.
+She also supports Denise through her diagnosis of acute myeloid leukaemia, an aggressive type of blood cancer, when Denise confides in her alone.

 Reception

 For her role as Yolande, Angela Wynter won "Best Actor" at the 2024 Radio Times Soap Awards.
 She was longlisted for "Best Actress" at the 2024 Inside Soap Awards.

 The Voice claimed that Yolande "was an instant hit with viewers, especially within the African-Caribbean community" and hailed Yolande and Patrick as "most loved Black TV couple."
 Morris from What to Watch dubbed Yolande a "legendary" and "iconic" character.
 Stephen Patterson, writing for the Metro, expressed hope that the character would return and called her "a firm-favourite with viewers".
 The Radio Times Laura Denby believed that a return for the "strong-willed" character would be a positive move for the soap and opined that she is "one of the good ones".
 She called her a "feisty, vibrant character we know and love."
 Her colleague, Stefania Sarrubba, deemed her return "hotly-anticipated".
 Lewis Knight, also from the publication, included Yolande's reintroduction as an example of the show's "renaissance".
 In 2024, he said that Yolande's return "[reminded] us just how much we had missed her warmth and wisdom".